Skip to content

 How to set stops/targets?

 Stops: technical support (below recent low), volatility-based (1-2x ATR), or % from entry (5-10%).
 Targets: technical resistance (above recent high), measured moves (chart pattern projections), risk-multiple (2-3x risk amount).
-Match stops/targets to strategy timeframe - day-trading uses tighter than swing trading.
+Stops and targets typically align with the strategy timeframe - day-trading uses tighter levels than swing trading.

 R:R vs win rate trade-off?

 Inverse relationship in most strategies.
 Tight stops (high R:R) get hit more often (lower win rate).
 Loose stops (low R:R) less likely to trigger (higher win rate).
-Find the optimal balance for your strategy.
-Backtest both - the optimal point isn't intuitive and varies by market conditions.
+The optimal balance varies by strategy, and backtesting both can reveal it; the optimal point often isn't intuitive and shifts with market conditions.

 Why R:R alone isn't enough?

 R:R measures potential, not probability.
 10:1 R:R trade with 5% win probability has negative expected value.
-Combine R:R with realistic win rate estimates (from backtesting).
+R:R is most informative when combined with realistic win-rate estimates (from backtesting).
 Expected value = (Win% × Reward) - (Loss% × Risk).
 Positive EV with 2:1 R:R + 50% win rate beats 10:1 R:R + 5% win rate.

 Related Calculators